Franz-Josef-Danner/tracking/README.md

 Editor with a **Track Until Done** button.
 When pressed, it tracks all selected markers forward one frame at a time until none remain active or the scene's end frame is reached.
 After every step the console prints how far each marker moved.
-The script also shifts the pattern area of each marker using the calculated translation so the patch follows along.
-After each frame it prints the current scaling of that pattern based on the diagonal lengths so you can monitor patch size changes.
+The script resizes each marker's pattern area based on its movement, keeping the patch centered while adapting its width and height (never below 30 pixels).
+After each frame it prints the diagonal lengths so you can monitor patch scaling.
 To enable this feature install the repository as an add-on and enable **Tracking Tools** in the preferences.

 ## Standalone Cleanup Script